RensTillmann/vim-cheat-sheet/README.md

 Ctrl+w |: 		# change width of current window e.g `50 CTRL-w |`
 Ctrl+w =:		# share same width and height for all windows (equalize)

+# Recovering from a crash
+vim -r filename.txt		# read the swap file (and maybe bits and pieces of the original file) vim -r ""			# in case you were editing without a file name (you must be in the correct directory though) :write filename.txt.recovered	# to be on the safe side, write this file under another file name :write #
+:diffsp filename.txt 		# use vimdiff to compare the two file to see if everything looks alright

+# Using an external program
+:r !ls (Unix)		# read the contents of the current directory into the file :r !dir (MS-Windows)	# " "
+:0read !date -u		# inserts the current time and date in UTC format at the top of the file :write !wc		# counts word in the current file, output is in LINES - WORDS - CHARACTERS CTRL-L			# redraw the screen (in case external program produced an error message)

 # Recording and playback commands (Macro's)
 q[a-z]		    # start recording a macro e.g `qa`
 q		    # end recording of a macro e.g `qa`, `^i# include<Esc>j`, `q`